zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 not just the ones in the subject line.
 You can specify multiple tags with a comma, to find tickets with a combination of tags.

-Most importantly, `buggable` can now search for tickets, which can be handy in-chat when trying to decide whether something was or needs to be rakudobugged.
+Once ticket search is implemented in R6, `buggable` will be able to search for tickets, which can be handy in-chat when trying to decide whether something was or needs to be rakudobugged.

-* Insert info on search interface *

 ## NeuralAnomaly